Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Digital infrastructure

-Stonefish~\citep{cieslak2019stonefish} is a high performance and real-time capable robotics simulator written in C++.
-Here, it is used for providing a sandbox for image processing, supports a wide range of sensor types (such as cameras, inertial measurement units, and sonars), and has simplified collision and wave dynamics.
-Thanks to its flexibility, Stonefish is ideal for evaluating algorithms like localization, object detection, and platform interaction that requires environmental variability and realistic sensor feedback.
-Stonefish bridges the gap between reduced-order simulation models and large-scale real-world tests by simulating important elements of the environment, and allows validation of control and perception algorithms.
+Stonefish~\citep{cieslak2019stonefish} is a high-performance and real-time capable robotics simulator written in C++.
+Here, it is used for providing a sandbox for image processing as it supports a wide range of sensor types (such as cameras, inertial measurement units, sonars, etc.), and has a simplified collision mechanism and wave dynamics.
+Stonefish is ideal for evaluating algorithms like localization, object detection, and platform interaction that require environmental variability and realistic sensor feedback.
+It is integrated into the pipeline to bridge the gap between numerical simulation models and physical testing, allowing perception and control algorithms to be evaluated in a virtual environment.